 Other possible responsible parties include: owners, general contractors, subcontractors, architects, product manufacturers, and insurance companies.

 If you suffered a serious injury caused by an unsafe work practice, call Ginarte Gallardo Gonzalez Winograd L.L.P., at 1-888-GINARTE (1-888-446-2783) today.
 Our New York and New Jersey attorneys can also be reached through our convenient online form.

-We meet with clients throughout the metro area from offices located in New York, Queens, Newark, Union City, Elizabeth, Perth Amboy, and Clifton.
+We meet with clients throughout the metro area from offices located in Manhattan, Queens, Newark, Union City, Elizabeth, Clifton, Perth Amboy and New Brunswick.